 Quick Start

-This guide walks you through setting up Swiftgum in five simple steps.1
+This guide walks you through setting up Swiftgum in five simple steps.Activate an Integration

 With your admin account, navigate to Integrations in the Swiftgum dashboard.
 For example, to enable Google Drive: